 The creation of Baystate’s Family Cancer Risk Program comes at a time in which breast cancer genetics is not only evolving rapidly, but media exposure has generated greater awareness while painting a sometimes incomplete picture.

-For example, Dr. Makari-Judson notes, many women have an automatic reaction that if they have a genetic mutation, they need a bilateral mastectomy, but there are other options.
+For example, Dr. Makari-Judson noted, many women have an automatic reaction that if they have a genetic mutation, they need a bilateral mastectomy, but there are other options.

 People often ask for genetic testing if they have family members who have developed cancer, she adds, but screening the person who actually had the cancer provides the most significant information and can save others from unnecessary testing.

-“I always encourage people to talk to other family members,” says Ms. Tenenholz.
+“I always encourage people to talk to other family members,” Ms. Tenenholz said.
 “The more accurate the family history, the more appropriately we can screen them.
 And to referring physicians, I’d advise that collecting family cancer history on a regular basis is vital.
 We have no way of going out and finding these patients—they are all sent to us.
 Referrals are important.”

 In the near future, more genetic testing will be offered for pancreatic cancer, colon cancer, melanoma and others, often with direct-to-consumer options.
 However, the need for counseling from knowledgeable professionals will continue to be key.

-“Having results explained by a certified genetics counselor with expertise in cancer genetics is essential,” says Dr. Makari-Judson.
+“Having results explained by a certified genetics counselor with expertise in cancer genetics is essential,” Dr. Makari-Judson said.
 “People need to understand their options, and some of the decisions they may need to make are very complex.
 At Baystate, we offer a sophisticated approach to deal with an ever-expanding database of knowledge.
 We have the only team in the area available to coordinate this process.”